ggozad/collective.classification/README.txt

-To get started you will simply need to add the package to your "eggs" and "zcml" sections, run buildout, restart your Plone instance and install the "qi.kb.classification" package using the quick-installer or via the "Add-on Products" section in "Site Setup".
+To get started you will simply need to add the package to your "eggs" and "zcml" sections, run buildout, restart your Plone instance and install the "collective.classification" package using the quick-installer or via the "Add-on Products" section in "Site Setup".

 **WARNING: Upon first time installation linguistic data will be fetched from NLTK's repository and stored locally on your filesystem.
 It's about 225Mb, so